phwl/elec3608-lab/labs/lab0-docker/README.md

     $ xhost +localhost
     localhost being added to access control list
     $ export DISPLAY=host.docker.internal:0
-    $ docker run -it -e DISPLAY=$DISPLAY fr3nd/xeyes
-    ```
- * (M1 MacOS X setup)
-    The commands are the same as for x86 MacOS except you add ```--platform linux/amd64```, e.g.
-    ``` bash
     $ docker run --platform linux/amd64 -it -e DISPLAY=$DISPLAY fr3nd/xeyes
     ```

     If you get an error with the xhost command, try a reboot.

-For either case, you should see a window similar to below and the eyes should move with your mouse.
+You should see a window similar to below and the eyes should move with your mouse.

 ![xeyes](http://phwl.org/assets/images/2022/02/docker-xeyes.png "xeyes")